JosephusPaye/Keen-UI/Customization.md

 }
 ```

-## Global prop configuration
+## Changing default prop values

-Component props which have default values can be set globally when installing Keen UI as a Vue plugin, or when using individual components.
+Component props which have default values can be changed globally when installing Keen UI as a Vue plugin, or when using individual components.

-### Using Keen UI as a plugin
+### Configure all components

 ```js
 import Vue from 'vue';